ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ### Blocks {#blocks}

-The volume of transactions is very high, so transactions are “committed” in batches, or blocks.
+The volume of transactions is very high, so transactions are "committed" in batches, or blocks.
 Blocks generally contain dozens to hundreds of transactions.

 [More on blocks](/developers/docs/blocks/)